Bedrooms: 4 doubles, 1 twin/double, 1 twin plus a further self contained double in a recently converted cottage called 'Le Petit Nid'

 The gravel area at one side of the Main House provides a pitch for ‘boules’, two sets of which are kept in the house.

 The nearest large towns for shopping and supermarkets are Agen (27 kms), Moissac and Villeneuve-sur-Lot (35 kms).
-The closest access to the autoroute is just south of Agen at junction 7 of the A62.
+The closest access to the autoroute is just south of Agen at junction 7 on the A62.
 This is the 'Autoroute des Deux Mers', running south east to Toulouse and north west to Bordeaux, making the international airports (called Blagnac and Mérignac respectively), 1½ and 2 hours' drive from Marcoux.
-There are also international flights to and from Bergerac airport (called Roumanière) 1½ hours' away.
-The super-fast train, the TGV, stops at Agen.
+There are also international flights to and from Bergerac airport (called Roumanière), 1½ hours' away.
+The the TGV stops at Agen.

-- Patricia Villeneuve, the housekeeper and cleaner, is employed by the owner for 3 hours per day on 3 days per week.
+- A housekeeper and cleaner is employed by the owner for 3 hours per day on 3 days per week.
 She should be paid direct by tenants at Euros 12 per hour for any agreed additional hours of work.

 - As long as sufficient notice is given, a baby-sitter, a part-time cook and/or a driver can probably also be provided.
 His/her/their wage will be the tenants' responsibility, and will be ascertained prior to the commencement of the tenancy.